 Is Stormwater Important?

-A recent article published by the EPA discusses the various effects of nutrient pollution caused by Stormwater.
+A recent article published by the EPA discusses the various effects of nutrient pollution caused by stormwater.
 The author highlights three specific ways that we are affected:

 Nutrient pollution has an incredibly negative effect on the environment.
-Algal blooms create toxins which are consumed by fish.
+Algal blooms create toxins that are consumed by fish.
 Because these fish are consumed by other animals, the toxins move up the food chain and infect habitats that would normally not be exposed.

 Nutrient pollution also causes aquatic dead zones where aquatic life cannot survive.
 There have been over 166 dead zones documented nationwide.
 The largest dead zone, found in the Gulf of Mexico, is nearly 5,840 square miles.
 That’s 3.7 million acres of dead water where nothing can grow.